lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **2.8.**  Repeat Steps 2.6 and 2.7 for the other filter bands (g,r,i,z,y).
-After doing so, you will see entries for all of these new columns in the Table Columns window, like this (where we have highlighted the new columns in blue):
+After doing so, you will see entries for all of these new columns in the Table Columns window, like this (where the new columns have been highlighted in blue):

 .. figure:: /_static/TOPCAT_CMD_tutorial_13.png
     :name: TOPCAT_CMD_tutorial_13.png